victoriavrl/LINFO2381-project/README.md

 ### 3. add a route in Flask

 You must then add a function in the main.py, that will call your script.
 You could ignore step 1 and code directly in main.py but we do not recommend this for not small features.
 For the interface, you need to add a route with a @app.route just above.
-It should have the name you choose in index.html and do not forget to precise the Flask method.
+As argument of the @app.route, use the name you choose in index.html and the Flask method.

-## Important note
+### Important note

 If your new feature uses data from the app, there are three folders to know: the folder code/uploads will contain raw data of what is uploaded so DICOM data under the form of a zip file or directly the slices (if uploaded from Orthanc).
 The folder code/data/unzip will contain potential unzip DICOM files and code/data/nifti, the nifti files after conversion.